JetChars/JetChars.github.io/source/docs/devstack_t13g/index.rst

     mysql -uroot -ppassword -e 'set GLOBAL max_connections=40000;'

 | can solve issue 1040 (too many connections).
+| if enable too much service in control node, should do it in post-config phase!
 |

 2. Reset MySQL password